 - Sleep-related problems like sleep apnea

 If you answered yes to any of these symptoms, you might be a mouth breather.

 Let's have a look at the different ways that mouth taping can help resolve your mouth breathing symptoms.

 Both children and adults who breathe through their mouths develop a nitric oxide deficiency in their bodies.
 Around 25% of nitric oxide is produced in the sinuses within the nose.
 When you stop breathing through the nose and use your mouth instead, it reduces the amount of nitric oxide that your body can access.

 But why is nitric oxide so important for the body?
 What happens if its levels suddenly drop?
-The following table summarizes the advantages of having adequate nitric oxide levels in the body as well as the disadvantages if its deprivation occurs.
+The following table summarizes the advantages of having adequate nitric oxide (NO) levels in the body as well as the disadvantages if deprivation occurs.

 Decreased risk of teeth grinding

 Many people who sleep with their mouth open suffer from some form of disordered sleep breathing such as sleep apnea.
-When you suffer from disordered sleep breathing, your body uses teeth grinding as a natural reflex to force air through your airway.
+When you suffer from sleep breathing problems, your body uses teeth grinding as a natural reflex to force air through your airway.
 While it is actually a life-saving process, teeth grinding may also lead to extensive tooth damage.
 It may cause tooth decay, yellowing of teeth, and gum recession, as well as premature aging of the teeth.

 Decreased risk of dry mouth